Tsunami warning system: Japan

 Japan has a nationwide tsunami warning system.
 The system usually issues the warning minutes after an Earthquake Early Warning (EEW) is issued, should there be expected waves.
 The tsunami warning was issued within 3 minutes with the most serious rating on its warning scale during the 2011 Tōhoku earthquake and tsunami; it was rated as a "major tsunami", being at least 3 m (9.8 ft) high.
-An improved system was unveiled on March 7, 2013 following the 2011 disaster to better assess imminent tsunamis.
+An improved system was unveiled on March 7, 2013, following the 2011 disaster to better assess imminent tsunamis.

 India

 India is one of the 5 countries to have the most advanced tsunami warning systems in the world.
-In 2004, right after being hit by an earthquake in Sumatra, a massive tsunami devastated the coasts of India, prompting the Government of India to setup the INCOIS (Indian National Centre for Ocean Information Services).
+In 2004, right after being hit by an earthquake in Sumatra, a massive tsunami devastated the coasts of India, prompting the Government of India to set up the INCOIS (Indian National Centre for Ocean Information Services).
 The center is an autonomous organization of the Government of India, under the Ministry of Earth Sciences, located in Pragathi Nagar, Hyderabad, India.
 This center offers ocean information and advisory services to society, industry, government bodies in areas like Tsunami warning, ocean state forecast, fishing zones and more.

 This center receives data from over 35 sea level tide gauges at intervals of 5 minutes.
 Along with this it receives data from wave rider buoys, bottom pressure readers (BPRs) and a network of seismographs that have been installed at various locations in the IOR (Indian Ocean Region).
-The Indian Tsunami Buoy Type 1 System consists of 2 units - a surface buoy and a bottom pressure reader (BPR).
+The Indian Tsunami Buoy Type 1 System consists of 2 units – a surface buoy and a bottom pressure reader (BPR).
 Communication between BPR and the surface buoy is through acoustic modems and the surface buoys use the INSAT satellite system to communicate readings back to shore stations.
 The Tsunami warning station collates information from 17 seismic stations of the Indian Meteorological Department (IMD), 10 stations of Wadia Institute of Himalayan Geology (WIHG) and more than 300 international stations.

 INDOFOS (INDian Ocean FOrecasting System) is a service that forecasts the ocean state and is capable of predicting surface and sub surface features and states of the Indian Ocean.
 These forecasts are made accessible through Information centers, Radio, local digital sign boards, websites, TV channels and subscription services.

 Oceansat 2 system is a collection of earth observation satellites operated by ISRO in conjunction with Oceansat ground station that covers an area of 5000 km radius around India and is capable of monitoring sea flora and fauna along with oceanic features like meandering patterns, eddies, rings, upwelling and others.
 Oceansat-2 was successfully deployed to predict the landfall and mitigate the effects of Cyclone Phailin, in October 2013.